Rakhyvel/Vis-Viva/README.md

     - [ ] show the planned trajectory for crafts with a mission, different color, lighter
     - [x] show how many stages we have in inventory in the factory
     - [ ] "kernel boot screen" type loading screen, TUI-esque main menu, like you're interfacing with the "Autonomous Colony Management System" that the player is for the game
+        * A skippable intro scene when you start a new game that tells you that you're the AI controlling the station, the backstory, what the goals are
     - [ ] (purely code) strongly typed units.
 Dont gotta go full mp-units crazy, and it probably wouldn't work too well with nalgebra... but yknow